elos/documentation/guide/3 - Access Control.md

 #### Reading

 A user can read their own record, and the records which they own.
-Additionally a user can read any records which are enumerated in the contexts of any groups which access level > 0 of which the user is a a 'grantee'.
+Additionally a user can read any records which are enumerated in the contexts of any groups with access level > 0 of which the user is a a 'grantee'.

 Another way of stating this is that if a user is 'authorized' to read or write to a record, they may read or write.
 Sounds tautological but it is this is the nature of proofs by definition.